Deophius/singin/readme.md

 Gets the lessons there are today. *Different from versions 2.x*, broadcast is no longer used!
 The client must know the IP of the server *and* its machine ID to access the server.
-If the `machine` in the request matches that of the DB, returns the list of lessons represented as their "endtimes".
-The time strings have the format shown above.
+If the `machine` in the request matches that of the DB, returns the list of lessons represented as their "endtimes" in the format shown above.
 If these two don't match, returns the machine ID in the database along with an error message.

 *Good luck!*